Nikolai Vissarionovich Nekrasov: Last Governor-General of Finland (September–November 1917)

-On September 17 (New Style from this point on) Nekrasov was appointed Governor-General of Finland after Mihail Aleksandrovich Stahovich quit from his post.
+On 17 September (New Style from this point on) Nekrasov was appointed Governor-General of Finland after Mikhail Aleksandrovich Stakhovich quit the post.
 Nekrasov's job was to negotiate between the Finnish Senate and the Russian Provisional Government.
 The Senate wanted to secure the Finnish autonomy with a treaty.
-This was approved by Kerensky in September, but in October the Senate came with a new proposal which would further increase Finnish independence.
+This was approved by Kerensky in September, but in October the Senate came up with a new proposal which would further increase Finnish independence.

-On the morning of November 7 Nekrasov, on his way to Saint Petersburg to hand over the proposal to Kerensky, found out that Provisional Government had been overthrown by the Bolsheviks during the October Revolution.
+On the morning of 7 November, Nekrasov, on his way to Saint Petersburg to hand over the proposal to Kerensky, found out that the Provisional Government had been overthrown by the Bolsheviks during the October Revolution.
 He informed the Senate that he would not return to Finland.

 After the 1917 Revolution

 Nekrasov kept a low profile during the Russian Civil War and did not resist the Bolsheviks, moving to Kazan in 1919.
 After the war ended, he was arrested in March 1921 and kept in prison for 2 months.
-He was released in May and made a member of the governing board of the Union of Consumer Cooperatives, where he remained until his next arrest on November 3, 1930.
+He was released in May and made a member of the governing board of the Union of Consumer Cooperatives, where he remained until his next arrest on 3 November 1930.
 He was accused of having been involved in the Menshevik Center conspiracy and sentenced to 10 years in prison.
-After an early release in March 1933, he was arrested again on June 13, 1939, sentenced to death and shot on May 7, 1940.
+After an early release in March 1933, he was arrested again on 13 June 1939, sentenced to death and shot on 7 May 1940.